kenmanheimer/PlaylistUtils/README.md

     api, by which the duplicates can be automatically culled.
 That's what this script is for.

-    The script is a work in progress, near by not quite operational.
-I will update when it's doing the job.
+    The script is a work in progress, working but with rough edges.
+It continues to be necessary, though, because the random-duplication problems continues to this day.